Graph Signal Processing over a Probability Space of Shift Operators: Introduction

 In this paper, we consider a probability space of graph shift operators for signals on a finite vertex set $V$.
-The probability distribution corresponds to our prior belief of which shift operator is more likely, and can be estimated from available data.
-The distribution can be associated with hyperparameters such as those in the examples earlier.
+The choice of a probability distribution may depend on the specific scenario and goals.
+This choice may represent our prior belief of which shift operator is more likely, fits the data better, or is more compatible with a downstream inference task.
+The distribution can be associated with hyperparameters such as those in the earlier examples.
 We develop a ``distribution version'' of the graph Fourier transform and the associated theory of filtering.
-Our main contributions are as follows: \begin{itemize} \item We introduce a novel GSP framework for a probability space $(\mathcal{X},\scA,\mu_{\mathcal{X}})$, where $\mathcal{X}$ is a sample space of shift operators, $\scA$ is a $\sigma$-algebra on $\mathcal{X}$, and $\mu_{\mathcal{X}}$ is a probability measure.
-We define the Fourier transform \gls{wrt} this space.
-This new framework subsumes classical GSP theory as the special case where the probability space consists of a single shift operator. \item We develop the concept of a convolution filter in our framework and show that this is an expectation of convolution filters in classical GSP theory.
-In the case where $\mathcal{X}$ can be parametrized by a real parameter, a convolution filter can be characterized as a bi-polynomial filter, which is a polynomial filter whose coefficients are themselves polynomials of the parametrization variable of $\mathcal{X}$. \item We develop the notion of bandlimited signals, which in general, do not form a vector space.
-We develop bounds for recovering such signals from a subset of vertex signals. \item As filters and observed signals may not always be associated with the same probability space of operators, we develop a mechanism that allows us to map from one probability space of operators to another. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce a novel GSP framework for distributions on a sample space of shift operators $\mathcal{X}$.
+We define the Fourier transform given the distribution.
+This new framework subsumes classical GSP theory as a special case. \item We develop the concept of a mean fiberwise convolution (MFC) filter.
+It is not convolutional as in \cite{Pus08} but it is an expectation of conventional convolutional graph filters.
+If $\mathcal{X}$ is parameterized by a real parameter, then an MFC filter can be characterized as a bi-polynomial filter, which is a polynomial filter whose coefficients are themselves polynomials of the parametrization variable of $\mathcal{X}$. \item We develop the notion of bandlimited signals, which in general do not form a vector space.
+We develop bounds for recovering such signals from a subset of vertex signals. \item As filters and observed signals may not always be associated with the same probability space of operators, we develop a mechanism that allows us to map from one probability space of operators to another. \item We demonstrate how to apply our framework with several examples: i) signal recovery on heterogeneous graphs, where different graph operators correspond to different choices of node types, ii) sampling and recovery on a weather station network in which $k$-NN is used to construct the graph and various choices of $k$ are possible, and (iii) anomaly detection on an ElectroCorticoGraphy (ECoG) dataset, where the graph is constructed using signal correlations with different correlation thresholds.
+In each of these cases, our approach allows us to use a graph operator distribution learned from training data.
+We outperform the single-graph operator GSP approach, even if the single-graph approach can select the best hyperparameter choice using an exhaustive search. \end{itemize}